christophelimpalair/terraform-iac-scan-example/README.md

 This basic check will ensure that VPCs are using a CIDR block range within a specific range.
 In this particular example, we’re looking to make sure it starts with `10.0.`.

-Let’s grab the `vpc.tf` file from the repository if you haven’t already, and let’s take a look at the CIDR block in that file.
+Let’s grab the `vpc.tf` file from this repository if you haven’t already, and let’s take a look at the CIDR block in that file.

 We can see that the VPC CIDR block range is configured as: `10.123.0.0/16` which should fail this check.
 Let’s see if it does!